 Here are some general tips for using an organic approach to managing pests in your garden.

 The one thing to note with any organic management is that it takes time, you might not see the effects immediately.

-People tend to reach for sprays because it’s fast, and even though can buy or make organic and natural ones (here’s a great DIY one from reformation acres), you should still practice long term strategic methods for organic pest management.
+People tend to reach for sprays because it’s fast, and even though can buy or make organic and natural ones, you should still practice long term strategic methods for organic pest management.